McMaster-Biophotonics/IPS_paper_202501/README.md

 # IPS_paper_202501
 IPS system paper data repository public
-Contains original data for some Tables and Figures
+Contains original dataset for some Tables and Figures included in the IPS project from 2021-2024.